mrc-ide/individual/joss/paper.md

 experiments and focuses on sensitivity analysis, and RNetLogo is a more basic interface [@Thiele:2014].
 NetLogoR [@Bauduin:2019] is a complete translation of NetLogo into R.
 For the Repast library, RRepast provides a sophisticated interface [@Garcia:2016].
+Finally, simecol [@Petzoldt:2007] provides classes and methods to enhance reproducibility of ecological models.

 Generic individual based simulation packages in R include the simmeR package for discrete event simulation [@Ucar:2017] which also utilizes a `R6` interface to